PaperMC/Paper/CONTRIBUTING.md

 There are exceptions, especially in Spigot-related files
 - When in doubt or the code around your change is in a clearly different style, use the same style as the surrounding code.
-- Usage of the `var` keyword is heavily discouraged, as it makes reading patch files a lot harder  and can lead to confusion during updates due to changed return types.
+- Usage of the `var` keyword is discouraged, as it makes reading patch files a lot harder and can lead to confusion during updates due to changed return types.
-The only exception to this is if a line would otherwise be way too long/filled with hard to parse generics in a case where the base type itself is already obvious
+The only exception to this is if a line would otherwise be way too long/filled with hard to parse generics in a case where the base type itself is already obvious.

 ### Imports
-When adding new imports to a Vanilla class (or if you're editing feature patches), use the fully qualified class name instead of adding a new import to the top of the file.
+When adding new imports to a Vanilla class, use the fully qualified class name instead of adding a new import to the top of the file.
 If you are using a type a significant number of times, you can add an import with a comment.
-However, if its only used a couple of times, the FQN is preferred to prevent future patch conflicts in the import section of the file.
+However, if it's only used a couple of times, the FQN is preferred to prevent future patch conflicts in the import section of the file.

 ```java
 import net.minecraft.server.MinecraftServer;